 Astute and enlightening observations about individual operas abound.
-Bizet's treatment of orchestration and dynamics in the "Flower Song" and final duet illustrate the inability of Carmen and Don José to communicate.
+Bizet's treatment of orchestration and dynamics in the "Flower Song" and final duet illustrate the inability of Carmen and Don José to communicate (pp. 337-39).
 The seemingly incongruous ending of La bohème, which pairs Mimì's death with the motive of Colline's farewell to his overcoat, reflects Puccini's strategy to "allow a space to emerge between words and music, a space in which musical drama could reside" (pp. 420-21).

 AP draw upon an imposing array of non-musical resources to demonstrate and reinforce points about an opera's meaning, reception, or impact.
 They cite a scene from the film The Shawshank Redemption in which an inmate describes the liberating effect of hearing The Marriage of Figaro (pp. 117-19).
 Balzac's Massimilla Doni (1839), Dumas's Le Conte de Monte-Cristo, and Twain's essay "At the Shrine of St. Wagner" illustrate period perceptions of Rossini, French Grand Opera, and Wagner respectively; Robert Falcon Scott's South Pole journal provides an early twentieth-century perspective on the bel canto tenor.
 The famous passage describing the impact of Lucia di Lammermoor on Emma Bovary receives due consideration.
 Laurel and Hardy's The Devil's Brother (1933) reveals the long-lasting shadow of Auber's Fra Diavolo, while René Clair's 1931 film Le Million reveals operatic influence upon early cinema.
 In addition, AP quote liberally from reviews.
 They consider performances as recent as the 2010 Metropolitan Opera Ring cycle.
-The text includes no illustrations but AP have assembled 50 plates of photographs and caricatures of composers, singers, productions, and audiences, as well as commercial advertisements and stills of films and cartoons (though, regrettably, not The Rabbit of Seville or What's Opera, Doc?).
+As mentioned above, the text includes no illustrations, but AP have assembled 50 inter-text plates of photographs and caricatures of composers, singers, productions, and audiences, as well as commercial advertisements and stills of films and cartoons (though, regrettably, not The Rabbit of Seville or What's Opera, Doc?).

-Despite its density, the book is engagingly written, though sporadic word choices may derail student readers (opera idealized as "as a noble, prelapsarian form of expression," "lubricious" stories about castrati; pp. 43, 72).
-Stray Britishisms appear—opera history "as a kind of pantehnicon" (p.
+Despite its density, the book is engagingly written, though word choices may occasionally derail student readers (opera idealized as "as a noble, prelapsarian form of expression," "lubricious" stories about castrati; pp. 43, 72).
+Stray Britishisms appear—opera history "as a kind of pantechnicon" (p.
 37), Emanuele Muzio as "Verdi's composition pupil and general dogsbody" (p.
-253)—as do, less often colloquialisms ("eye candy" and "high-calorie orchestral effects" in French Grand Opera; pp. 272, 274).
+253)—as do, less often, colloquialisms ("eye candy" and "high-calorie orchestral effects" in French Grand Opera; pp. 272, 274).
 Wry understatement frequently adds to the reader's delectation:

 ♦ "The higher the male voice, the more youthful and more romantically successful its possessor; but, as so often happens in opera, life expectancy diminishes alarmingly as one ascends the vocal ladder" (p.
 250).